We are Vaccine Confident.

 To assure that the vaccines would be ready quickly, many of the steps were done simultaneously.
 For example, as the vaccines were used in clinical trials, government and organizations started preparing for their manufacture and distribution, which meant that transitions from one step to the next were done quickly.
 The vaccines were required to meet the FDA’s rigorous, scientific standards for safety, effectiveness, and manufacturing quality.

-The COVID-19 vaccine is highly recommended for children, and we as preventive medicine specialists encourage those who are eligible to receive the vaccine as soon as possible.
-Besides the sound science backing the safety and efficacy of the vaccine in preventing COVID-19, we must also take into account the significant emotional and psychological benefits to young children having more opportunities to play, learn, and simply grow.
+The COVID-19 vaccine is highly recommended for children, and as preventive medicine physicians we encourage everyone who is eligible to receive the vaccine as soon as possible.
+Besides the sound science backing the safety and efficacy of the vaccine in preventing COVID-19, we must also take into account the significant emotional and psychological benefits to young children having more opportunities to play, learn, and be back in school.
 The vaccine will only help in returning to that sense of normalcy.